imbrn/repo-indexer/README.md

-# indexer-js
+# repo-indexer

-indexer-js is a tool to generate an indexed representation of an static repo.
+**repo-indexer** is a tool to generate an indexed representation of an static repo.

 This is useful if you want to share data using your repo as it was an API.

 ## How does it work?

-The indexer-js crawls your repo looking for files and folders, then it creates an `_index` folder in the root of the repo, containing an indexed representation of this repo.
+The **repo-indexer** crawls your repo looking for files and folders, then it creates an `_index` folder in the root of the repo, containing an indexed representation of this repo.
 But instead of copying files inside the folder, it creates an `api.json` for each folder, containing information about the files inside that folder.
 Information like quantity of files, sub-folders and files links are present in a `api.json` file.

 This can be very useful if you want to keep a public repo for sharing data across different clients.
 The `_index` folder can be used as an entry point for your data as a `read-only` Restful API.